 Tell me a bit about your community classes…

-With one of the best views in the area, a food and cocktail menu to die for and an awesome ethical and community philosophy, Avoca Surf House should be on your to-do list.
+With one of the best views on the Central Coast, a food and cocktail menu to die for and an awesome ethical and community philosophy, Avoca Surf House should be on your to-do list.